The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 2. Take a tour of the Castle

-There are three guided tours a day, but you can also take a self-tour and explore at your own pace.
+All tours of the castle are currently self-guided, and you can explore at your own pace.
 At €5 for adults, it’s excellent value.
 You will have a map to guide you through the warren of rooms and secret doors.

 The tour lasts about an hour and takes you through life as generations of the Taylor family lived it right up to the sale of the property in 1962.